DariaGorbach/Dif_expression_profiles_project/README.md

  - analyze and prove a biological relevance for obtained results

 ## Methods
+We used the real clinical data from cells infected with KSHV - a table of differentially expressed genes, that was previously visualised and selected in the Phantasus software.
+Then, we intersected these genes with pathways from the KEGG ((Kyoto Encyclopedia of Genes and Genomes) database, to choose only that  pathways, that contain genes of interest.

 ### Data
 1) experiment.xlsx - table of differentially expressed genes (threshold: p_value < 0.05)